picimako/intellij-live-templates/README.md

 For now there is no importable version of them, maybe in the future.

+## Live template variables

+If you are interested in adding extra functionality to your live templates there is a (not yet comprehensive) guide about the functions that are available for the template variables.
+For the guide head to the [Template variable functions](templates/template_variable_functions/variable_functions.md) document.

 ## Contribution and support

 If you find any issues in any of the templates or you have a suggestion or request, please create a GitHub issue in this project.